privoit/emr-hail/packer/readme.md

 ### CodeBuild

 AWS CodeBuild can be leveraged create AMIs in your local account.
-The [buildspec.yml](codebuild/buildspec.yml) file contains instructions for packer installation and invocation via AWS CodeBuild.
+The [buildspec.yml](codebuild/buildspec.yml) file contains instructions for Packer installation and invocation via AWS CodeBuild.
 See [the Hail AMI markdown](docs/hail-ami.md) for more details.

 ### Scripts

 The `scripts` directory contains bash scripts supporting the build components, Eg - VEP, Hail, supporting python packages, etc.  These scripts may be referenced from [amazon-linux.json](amazon-linux.json).
 Scripts in this directory are linted with [ShellCheck](https://github.com/koalaman/shellcheck).

 ## CLI Building
+To execute a build using the CLI, follow these steps.

 ### Prerequisites